sheecegardezi/workaround-dynamic-ip/README.md

 buy domain name

-setup re-direct site as index page
+setup re-direct site as index page,
-       write js to pik up redirect ip address from file
+       write js to pick up redirect ip address from file

-setup web site on apache server on local machine
+setup web site on apache server on local machine,
-       change port from 80
+       change port from 80,
-       block traffic to all other ports
+       block traffic to all other ports,

-setup corn job to update public ip in S3 bucket
+setup corn job to update public ip in S3 bucket,
-        write bash script to get public ip use awscli to write public ip to S3
+        write bash script to get public ip, use awscli to write public ip to S3,
 Site is setup.